davidsday/go-tdd/README.txt

 <LocalLeader>t to activate goTestParser.
 If I desire to use vim-go's
 :GoTest command, I call it just like that.

-goTestParser provides its own go test parser, written in golang, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
-It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use.
+goTestParser provides its own go test parser, written in golang, somewhat simpler than vim-go's and synchronous instead of asynchronous, which parses the 'go test -v -json' output and in turn, provides a further processed JSON structure which details for a small Vimscript what message, and in what color to deliver.
+It also provides to Vim a quickfix list of test failures and/or skipped tests which Vim loads for your use. goTestParser's synchronous invocation of 'go test -v -json -cover' has not really been noticeable in my use patterns.
+I rarely see go test take more than a few hundredths of a second to complete even hundreds of tests.
+Most reported times are in the thousandths of seconds.

 In this style of development, the RedBar/GreenBar (and YellowBar)s are the primary layer of communication with the developer, so goTestParser loads